ZcashFoundation/zebra/README.md

 - Validation of shielded outputs for coinbase transactions (ZIP-212/ZIP-213)

 #### NU1 - Sapling
-- Validation of Sapling anchors
-- Validation of sapling note commitment trees
+- Validation of Sapling anchors (root of the Sapling note commitment tree)
-- Validation of JoinSplit proofs using Groth16 verifier
+- Validation of Sprout JoinSplit-on-Groth16 proofs

 #### NU0 - Overwinter
 - ZIP-203: Transaction Expiry consensus rules

 #### Sprout
-- Validation of Sprout anchors
+- Validation of Sprout anchors (root of the Sprout note commitment tree)
-- Validation of JoinSplit proofs using BCTV14 verifier
 - Validation of transaction lock times
-- Validation of sprout note commitment trees
+- Validating updates of the Sprout note commitment tree

 #### Other
 - Undocumented rules derived from Bitcoin